netgainsystems/docs/content/getting_started/install-emedge.md

 title: Setting up EM Edge
 weight: -10
 ---
-EM Edge is the remote software agent that runs on your local site that collects and forwards monitoring data to your Cloud Vista instance.
+EM Edge is the remote software agent that runs at your local site that collects and forwards monitoring data to your Cloud Vista instance.
-This page tells you how to get started with setting up EM Edge agent to run at your local site.
+This page tells you how to get started with setting up EM Edge agent to run at the local site.

 <!-- spellchecker-disable -->